matwilso/matwilso.github.io/_posts/gpt-sim.md

 This would be an incredible tool for accelerating progress across the whole field.
 We invest resources in creating and developing it and then it becomes a source of compounding growth.
 As it gets better, so do our capabilities, data, $, and time budgets.

 Beyond just a training tool, it could form the basis of an internal model that the agent uses online during deployment.
-The agent would understand the world in terms of its high-fidelity physics model.
+The agent would understand and interact with the world in terms of its high-fidelity physics model.

 Think how good humans are at intuitive physics and pyschology.
-You can predict what will happen if you bump your coffee cup near the edge of your table or how someone might respond if you bump *their* coffee near the edge of the table.
+We can predict what will happen if we bump our coffee cup near the edge of your table or how someone might respond if we bump *their* coffee near the edge of the table.
-Yet human information processing abilities are constrained by our hardware, the DNA bottleneck, and whatever we can learn in a single lifetime.
+Yet our information processing abilities are constrained by our hardware, the DNA bottleneck, and whatever we can learn in a single lifetime.
 You could do much better with digital brains specifically optimized to model these things, trained on orders of magnitude more data than you would